 Money market funds invest in short-term debt products, such as Treasury Bills, CDs, and other short-term money market instruments.
 These funds bear very little risk and are therefore particularly suitable for conservative investors.
 The return of the money market funds is generally much more than what you would receive by putting money in a regular savings account and a little less than the return of a certificate of deposit (CD).

 Of course, this is only a general classification of mutual funds.
 In fact, many funds possess a mixture of different types of securities (often referred to as "balanced funds") according to the funds objectives.
-As more investment products are invented, investors can expect to see more types and combinations of mutual funds in the future.
+As more investment products are invented, investors can expect to see more types and combinations of online mutual funds in the future.

 Firstrade iPhone App